Reverse Sear Prime Rib

 Right Before Serving, Blast the Roast with High Heat to Brown It

-After resting the beef, blast the prime rib in a very hot oven for about 5 minutes until it’s thoroughly browned on the outside:
+After the rest period, blast the prime rib in a very hot oven for about 5 minutes until it’s thoroughly browned on the outside:

 If your oven goes up to 500 and you don’t have convection, that is okay!
 You just may need to brown the meat for about 10 minutes instead of 5.
 I don’t recommend going much longer than 10 minutes though, as you’ll start to cook the interior more and increase the doneness.